Mooh86/ByteCraft_Technical_Assessment/README.md

-Assessment Using Selenium and RESTAssured
+ByteCraft_Techinical_Assessment Using Selenium and RESTAssured

 Using Selenium and RESTAssured is a assessment project to perform some GUI and API Tests using selenium and RESTAssured.

 Using Page Object Model design pattern